About Me, the writer

 I am a very lucky guy.
 As despairing as everything seems to me.
 Very, very lucky.
 I’m reminded of the real truth by my photography And this Valentine card from my 74 year-old grandma wife https://www.youtube.com/watch?v=D8JuacesT4U Despite her talent, she couldn’t care less about fame and fortune.
 She just writes her songs and that is enough.
 Ronnie Spector sang one of her songs on David Letterman.
 A carefully chosen chorus of 300 children sang a different song, Music All Around

 last month.
 She was listed in the program with Schubert, Charles Ives, John Williams.
 One of their chorus masters heard the song and decided to use it.
 She never had it published.
-In Dubai they sang one of her songs to dedicate an interfaith building.
+In Dubai they sang one of her songs to celebrate the dedication of an interfaith building.
+Light one Candle was performed at the United Nations 60th Anniversary for the Human Rights Council in Geneva, Switzerland.
 At Mayor Daley’s funeral, on dozens of occasions her music gets sung.
 My son asked her to write a song for his wedding.
-There wasn’t a dry eye when she sang it.
+There wasn’t a dry eye when she sang Beloved.
 My secretary broke into tears when I played her Jellyfish from our musical.
 Don’t understand that one, but her music, whatever it seems to be about, often brings tears.
 I can’t explain it.
 She can’t either.
 She, nor anyone else, promotes it.
 It’s discovered or it isn’t.
 She just writes her lyrics and melodies when the mood grabs her.
 She enjoys when its performed well, thrilled really but her involvement with music is never effected by what will or won’t happen with it.
 She just does it.
 Her advice to me about how to approach my writing describes what she does.
 Except she didn’t get that way because she recognized the wisdom of being that way.
 She didn’t learn to be modest.
 It has been that way all along.
 She creates her music whether or not it gets played.
 Boy do I wish I could do that.
 But I’m me.
 I crave an audience, and sure, recognition.
 I come to that as naturally as she came to be her.
 She’s lucky that way.
 Great some one might be turned on by her musical talent.
-But when she comes upon that kind of praise it isn’t valued any more than someone praising hr meatloaf.
+But when she comes upon that kind of praise it isn’t valued any more than someone praising her meatloaf.
+She’s glad it brought enjoyment but that is it

 Now if someone would produce Anna Oceanna, music by Linda, script by me, I will have won the jackpot.
 Maybe I’d take back all my blather that there is no meaning.